poetic/formaldehyde/README.md

 Using this method fires an event that will register your callback.

-`Meteor.Poetic.ParamManager.setParam("foo", "bar");`
+`Meteor.Poetic.Formaldehyde.set("foo", "bar");`

-#  `getParam(param)`
+## `get(param)`

-Simple getParam helper function.
+Simple getter method.
 Even though paramValue is passed to your callback function it may still be useful for you to programatically check for the value of your param during your function so this API was made available.
 If you pass it a param name it will return that params value, even if it is not a registered param name.

 ```
 // with assumed domain address: mydomain.com/?foo=bar
-var x = Meteor.Poetic.ParamManager.getParam("foo");
+var x = Meteor.Poetic.Formaldehyde.get("foo");
 console.log(x);  // outputs bar
 ```